 Binocular Selection GuideIf asked, most people would turn down help when selecting a pair of binoculars.
 Most likely, their predominant selection criteria are based upon either magnification or the price.
-After all that is all there is to it, right?
+After all, that is all there is to it, right?

 Lets Define Your Expectations.

-Binoculars are typically used while birding or hunting, during stadium events or races, or even while day hiking scenic or nature trails.
+Binoculars are typically used while birding or hunting, during stadium events or races, for astronomy, or even while day hiking scenic or nature trails.
 When you look through a pair of binoculars you're observing the field of view.
 (We will get to the definition in a minute).
 In each of these activities, the user wants to get a closer look at the subjects in the field of view.
-The Quality of that view can vary significantly from different manufacturers even though the comparisons are made between the same magnification and objective size.
-The quality of the view needs to meet or exceed your expectations.
+The quality of that view can vary significantly from different manufacturers even though the comparisons are made between the same magnification and objective size.
+The quality of that view needs to meet or exceed your expectations.

 You see, a birder desires to see the coloring and detail of the subject, in this case perhaps the feathers of a rare bird.
 This could also be viewing any scene where razor sharp images are desired.
 Day long hikes at a birding festival are not uncommon.
 Often times birds may actually approach the viewer, so quality glass, light weight and a close focus specification are desired specifications that should be considered.
 The close focusing specification of a binocular designates how close to the user the binoculars will focus.
 Every binocular will focus out at infinity but the close focus specification is different for each model.
 The close focus is a critical specification for birders and those who enjoy butterfly watching.
 If close focusing is important to you, then select a pair that has a specification of ten feet or less.